-The University of Minnesota Medical School, Duluth campus was founded in 1972 to serve the needs of rural Minnesota and Native American communities.
+The University of Minnesota Medical School, Duluth campus was founded in 1972 with a mission to be a leader in educating physicians dedicated to family medicine, to serve the needs of rural Minnesota and Native American communities.

 Paula Termuhlen serves as both Regional Campus Dean and Professor of Surgery at the University of Minnesota Medical School, Duluth campus.
 Her passion is helping underserved, rural communities meet their healthcare needs.